cardano-community/guild-operators/docs/Scripts/sendalerts.md

 3. define a name for your bot, such as `cntools_[POOLNAME]_alerts`

 4. Botfather will confirm the creation of your bot by giving you the unique **bot access token**.
-Keep it save and private.
+Keep it safe and private.

 5. Now send at least one direct message to your new bot.